TNice/Group50-IoT-Database/README.txt

 <?php include 'navmenu.php'; ?>

-Use bootstrp modals with admin panel for editing packages
+Use bootstrp modals for popups

 Need to remove useraccount and just use the name of user once logged in to go to user account page.